NVIDIA/warp/README.md

 ## Contributing

-Contributions and pull requests from the community are welcome and are taken under the terms described in the **9.
-Feedback** section of the [license](LICENSE.md).
+Contributions and pull requests from the community are welcome and are taken under the terms described in the **Feedback** section of [LICENSE.md](LICENSE.md#9-feedback).
 [CONTRIBUTING.md](./CONTRIBUTING.md) provides additional information on how to open a pull request for Warp.

 ## Citing

-If you use Warp in your research please use the following citation:
+If you use Warp in your research, please use the following citation:

 ```bibtex
 @misc{warp2022,